 God says in Hosea 4:6 that his people die because they lack knowledge.
 The whole counsel of God — from Genesis to Revelation — is the lens through which we must view the world.
-Knowing world events clues us in to where we are on the Biblical, prophetic time line.
 News should prompt us to pray for two things: that the eyes of the lost and deceived are opened to God’s love as expressed through the life and death and life of Yeshua and that God’s Kingdom come on earth.

 Why so much Israel news?

 God always meant Israel to be an example to the nations, an example of His righteousness, His justice, His mercy, His love.
 She is also a signpost.
 Consider this.
 Zion, God’s other name of Jerusalem, means “signpost.”
 Messiah draws nigh.
 The events in Zion speak to that.

 I discovered my favorite church painter in Madrid, Spain.
 Friar Juan Bautista Maino’s depictions of biblical scenes have the most realism and vitality.
 One of his two Pentecost depictions jumped out at me because he includes a scribe.
 While those gathered in the Upper Room look up at the Holy Spirit, there is one guy furiously writing it all down.
 That’s me.
 I am God’s journalist documenting His movement among the believers and listening for His prophetic voice.

 The short answer: Child of the Living God, joint heir with Yeshua the Messiah, American by birth, Texan by the grace of God, Aggie by His divine appointment . 😀

 Nationality: Texan 😉

 Occupation: seminary student, church media coordinator, blogger, photojournalist